GlisseManTV/GenFilesMCP/template/excel.md

     # Create the necessary worksheets, populate tables, add charts, and format cells for clarity and visual appeal.

     # Save the Excel workbook
-    wb.save(XLSX_PATH) # Do not modify this line, it is defined in the server.py file
+    wb.save(XLSX_BUFFER) # Do not modify this line, it is defined in the server.py file

-    # Check if the file was created successfully
-    if not os.path.exists(XLSX_PATH):
-        raise ValueError(f"Failed to create the excel file.")
-    else:
     return f"Excel file created successfully!"

 # Invoke the function to generate the Excel file
 excel()